SiftScience/sift-partner-php/README.md

 ### Manually
 1. Download the latest release.
-2. Extract into a folder in your project root named "sift-php".
+2. Extract into a folder in your project root named "sift-partner-php".
 2. Include `SiftClient` in your project like this:

     ```